Chart Color Schemes

 Bensville has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No factors influence a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects likely to impact this area.
-Key projects include Gosford Private Hospital redevelopment, Northside Private Hospital, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, and Low and Mid-Rise Housing Policy.
-The following list details those most relevant.
+No changes can significantly affect an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to influence this particular area.
+Notable projects include Gosford Private Hospital redevelopment, Northside Private Hospital, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, and Low and Mid-Rise Housing Policy.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.